djccarew/watson-dojo-pm-tester/README.md

 On the last page, click **I'm Ready** to complete the set up process.

-### Create a space in Bluemix US region
+### Create a space in IBM Cloud US region

-For the remainder of this lab we switch to the **US region** of Bluemix.
-For this, use Ctrl-click (or the equivalent for your system) to open the Bluemix dashboard.
+For the remainder of this lab we switch to the **US region** of IBM Cloud.
+For this, use Ctrl-click (or the equivalent for your system) to open the IBM Cloud dashboard.
 Click your account and choose **US South** as your active region.

 ![Select US region][5]